kayden-hyunsikkim/Thechatty/README.md

 <br><br>
 Choose your preferred chat type and indulge in the ultimate chat experience with TheChatty.
 Unleash the power of conversation like never before!
+<br><br>
+And This application can be installed on your local device as well!!!!

 ## Technology: